-Here is the step-by-step instruction on preparing the Chinese honey garlic chicken.
+Here is the step-by-step instruction on preparing Chinese honey garlic chicken.

 1. Marinate the chicken with Chinese seasonings

-Boneless chicken thighs are my favorite meat for this chicken dish as the dark meat is more tender and juicy.
-However, you can also use skinless chicken breasts for this recipe.
+Boneless and skinless chicken thighs are my favorite meat for this chicken dish, as dark meat is more tender and juicy.
+However, this recipe can also use skinless chicken breasts and chicken wings.

-- Cut the boneless chicken thigh with or without the skin into 1-1.5 inch pieces.
+- Cut the boneless chicken thigh with or without the skin into bite size pieces.